Last Updated on March 12, 2021 by Julia Wilson

 Treatment: Immediate treatment to remove urine from the bladder by manually expressing it or inserting a needle into the bladder and extracting it.
 Fluids to treat electrolyte imbalances and promote urination.
 Prescription diet to dissolve stones or crystals, surgery to remove bladder stones or tumours.

 Have you noticed your cat going to the litter box more often than usual?
 Is he digging around in the litter tray, crying, straining, licking his genitals?
 You may have a cat with either a partial or a full urinary blockage (medically known as ischuria).
 If he is urinating, you may notice the urine is pink, which means it contains blood (hematuria).
 Pet owners often mistake the symptoms for constipation.
-However, blockage is far more severe.
+However, a blockage is far more severe.

 Please do not delay taking your cat to a veterinarian as a urinary blockage can quickly lead to death.
 Even if you are not sure if your cat is constipated, a medical evaluation is vital at this time.
 If your cat can’t urinate, waste products quickly build up in his bloodstream leading to uremic poisoning, which is life-threatening.